-\section{Conclusions and related work}
+\section{Conclusions and Related Work}

-In the paper we provide a characterisation of a class of domains, referred to as weak prime algebraic domains, which is appropriate for describing the concurrent semantics of those formalisms where a computational step can merge parts of the state.
+In the paper we provided a characterisation of a class of domains, referred to as weak prime algebraic domains, which is appropriate for describing the concurrent semantics of those formalisms where a computational step can merge parts of the state.
 We show a categorical equivalence between weak prime algebraic domains and a suitably defined class of connected event structures.
-We also prove that the category of general unstable event structures coreflects into the category of weak prime algebraic domains.
-Finally, we establish a link with the alternative proposal of event structures with equivalence.
+We also prove that the category of general event structures coreflects into the category of weak prime algebraic domains.

 The appropriateness of the class of weak prime domains is witnessed by the results that show that weak prime algebraic domains are precisely those arising from left-linear graph rewriting systems, i.e., those systems where rules besides generating and deleting can also merge graph items.
 Furthermore, we show how to recover a prime event structures semantics also for rule-based formalisms with fusions by introducing suitable restrictions on the concurrent applicability of rules.